November 03, 2016

 - County Municipal Tax Levy.
 This is set by the County and supports the services provided at the County Level.

 No matter where you live in Oxford County, the tax rate you pay for County services is the same (with the exception of properties within the City of Woodstock, where residents do not pay for County library services).
-In 2016, a residential home valued at $200,000 paid about $69 a month, or $833 for the year ($754 in Woodstock), for County services .
+In 2017, the cost per average household translates to approximately $943 per year for County services.